Bladder doesn't work. How does the bladder work?

 1. TO malignant neoplasms include carcinoma, lymphoma, adenocarcinoma, etc.

-2. To benign - adenoma, pheochromocytoma, papilloma.
+2. Benign - adenoma, pheochromocytoma, papilloma.

-Risk factors are:
+Risk factors are considered:

 1. obesity;